nibble-rewards/nibble-rewards/how_to_use.md

 # How to use
-Instructions on how to use the system for different of type of users.
+Instructions on how to use the system for different types of users.

 ## Merchant with sqaure
 comming soon...